City of Grandville Government/ Kent County

 Georgetown Township is a zoned community which means that provisions have been adopted and are enforced to promote and safeguard the public health, safety and general welfare of the people and businesses of the Township.
 The provisions are intended to regulate the use of land, buildings and structures to insure their location in appropriate areas, to reduce hazards to life and property, and to provide for orderly development within the Township.
 Simply speaking, zoning is the tool used by the Township to balance the rights of the individual property owner or property dweller with the rights of the community for the benefit of those who reside or conduct business within the boundaries.
 While this contemporary suburban community is home to approximately 47,000 residents, the diverse environment includes commercial areas, farming operations in the rural parts, businesses in the industrial park, along with many single-family residential and some multi-family residential neighborhoods.

 To move a business into an existing building, please click here.
 To construct a new building for your business, please click here.

 To expand an existing building in the Township, please click here.
 To obtain a Special Use Permit, please click here.

-Business Resource Center – The Business Resource center brings together company profiles, brand information, rankins, investment reports, company histories, chronologies,and periodicals.
+Kent District Library – The Business Research Center brings together company profiles, brand information, Rankins, investment reports, company histories, chronologies,and periodicals.